hashicorp/terraform-provider-aws/docs/contributing/retries-and-waiters.md

 ## Asynchronous Operations

 When you initiate a long-running operation, an AWS service may return a successful response immediately and continue working on the request asynchronously.
-A resource can track the status with a component-level field (e.g. `CREATING`, `UPDATING`, etc.) or an explicit tracking identifier.
+A resource can track the status with a component-level field (e.g., `CREATING`, `UPDATING`, etc.) or an explicit tracking identifier.

 Terraform resources should wait for these background operations to complete.
 Failing to do so can introduce incomplete state information and downstream errors in other resources.
 In rare scenarios involving very long-running operations, operators may request a flag to skip the waiting.
 However, these should only be implemented case-by-case to prevent those previously mentioned confusing issues.